FinnGebauer/SpotifyRecommender/README.md

 This project was the final project for the data science bootcamp at Spiced academy.

 ## Data
 Using the Spotify API, I pulled playlist matching certain moods.
-Accodring to Thayer's mood model, I chose angry, happy, calm and sad.
+According to Thayer's mood model, I chose angry, happy, calm and sad.
 I pulled 10 playlists for every mood, totalling 3000 songs.

 ## Models
 I classified the songs using several multiclass models, the best one ending up a random forest model (75% accuracy).
 Using the predict probabilities of this model, I decided to turn the data set into a multilabel dataset and run a ClassifierChain with a random forest (86% accuracy).